Elisabeth Juliana Francisca of Hesse-Homburg: Biography

 Elisabeth Juliana Francisca died in the Nassauischer Hof in Siegen on 12 November 1707, 26 years old, five days after the birth of her daughter Sophia Elizabeth.
 She was buried in the Fürstengruft there on 14 November.

 Frederick William Adolf remarried at the Old Castle in Bayreuth on 13 April 1708 to his first cousin Duchess Amalie Louise of Courland (Mitau, 23 July 1687 – Unteres Schloss, Siegen, 18 January 1750), the third daughter of Duke Frederick Casimir of Courland and his first wife Princess Sophie Amalie of Nassau-Siegen.
 Amalie Louise was not only a first cousin of Frederick William Adolf but also of Elisabeth Juliana Francisca.

 In October 1712 Frederick William Adolf and William Hyacinth, the Catholic Fürst of Nassau-Siegen, reached an agreement about their share in the city of Siegen.
 William Hyacinth ceded the Catholic land to Frederick William Adolf in exchange for an annual pension of 12,000 Reichsthalers.
-There was even an intention to marry off Maria Anna Josepha, William Hyacinth’s underage daughter, to the even younger reformed Hereditary Prince Frederick William, Elisabeth Juliana Francisca’s only son.
+There was even an intention to marry off Maria Anna Josepha, William Hyacinth's underage daughter, to the even younger reformed Hereditary Prince Frederick William, Elisabeth Juliana Francisca's only son.
 All this was done not in the least to get rid of the troublesome foreign administration.
-Since April 1707 the Catholic part of the principality of Nassau-Siegen had, by order of the Aulic Council, been under the administration of the cathedral chapter in Cologne because of the maladministration of William Hyacinth.
-Frederick William succeeded his father in 1722 but was under the guardianship and regency of his stepmother Amalie Louise until 1727.
+Since April 1707 the Catholic part of the principality of Nassau-Siegen had, by order of the Aulic Council, been under the administration of the cathedral chapter in Cologne, due to the maladministration of William Hyacinth (because the Archbishop of Cologne was in imperial ban at the time, the cathedral chapter governed the Archdiocese of Cologne).
+Frederick William succeeded his father in 1722 but was under the custody and regency of his stepmother Amalie Louise until 1727.